 Arrival and Orientation

-There will be a free airport welcome desk at Halifax Stanfield International Airport.
-Staff at the welcome desk can help you find services like wifi, food, and currency exchange.
+There will be an airport welcome desk at Halifax Stanfield International Airport.

 Free Airport Pick-up

-The Wong International Centre will offer free airport pick-up to new students arriving for the Winter semester at the following times:
+The Wong International Centre will offer free airport pick-up to new students arriving for the January 2025 semester.
+Please complete our airport arrival form so that we know when to expect you.

 Travelling to Canada